brillentraeger/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing/02_Core_Tests.md

 #### Only run a specific suite

-Only runs the `model` tests.
-For a list of suites see the list below.
+Only run the `model` tests.
+For a list of suites, see the list below.

 ```
 PIMCORE_TEST_DB_DSN="mysql://[USERNAME]:[PASSWORD]@[HOST]/[DBNAME]" PIMCORE_ENVIRONMENT=test PIMCORE_TEST=1 vendor/bin/codecept run -c vendor/pimcore/pimcore model